weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 It is important to observe that every subset Y of a metric space X is a metric space in its own right, with the same distance function.
-For it is clear that if conditions (a) to (c) of Definition 2.15 hold for p, q, r € X, they also hold if we restrict p,q. r to lie in Y.
+For it is clear that if conditions (a) to (c) of Definition 2.15 hold for p, q, r  \in  X, they also hold if we restrict p,q. r to lie in Y.

 Thus every subset of a euclidean space is a metric space.
 Other examples